dgorissen/pycel/README.rst

 I have only added support for functions that I need.
 However, it is should be straightforward to add support for others.

-The code does currently not support cell references so a function like OFFSET would take some more work to implement.
-Not inherently difficult, its just that I have had no need for references yet.
+The code does currently support cell references so a function like OFFSET works, but suffers from the fact that if a cell is not already compiled in, then the function can fail.
 Also, for obvious reasons, any VBA code is not compiled but needs to be re-implemented manually on the python side.

 **The Ugly:**